lndrnz/project-fit/README.md

 I will be creating a fullstack web application that is a platform for people interested in their health that will allow people to signup and create a workout program for themselves or a suggested one, provide a meal program, and show nearest gyms by their location by inputting their address.
 We will be using the Google Maps API, the myfitnesspal API,and exersiseDB API which are all free.

 Finished working on Accounts Microservice after a few month hiatus.
 I was able to complete the views.py and debug the problems while maintaining RESTful practices as well as making sure that JWT authentication was possible.
 I checked and verified on Insomnia, the only one I did not test however was the delete but maybe I will try it later when it's not so late.
+Just tried it right now DELETE works and I was able to fix a POST bug for creating new accounts as it was spelled PUT instead of POST.
 02/09/23 1:31 AM

 ## Goal
 The main goal of this project is for me to learn and challenge myself into making a Full-stack Web application using Django and React on my own this time.